CianMoriarty99/Swarms/README.md

 In the top right you should see all the settings from the Scripts/Settings.cs file.

-Here you can change the parameters to see how the Boids behaviour changes What happens when you change the perception radius from 0.1 to 10?
+Here you can change the parameters to see how the Boids behaviour changes

+What happens when you change the perception radius from 0.1 to 10?

-Note: If you set the Steer force to less than about 2 then they have trouble steering in time to avoid the walls and they’ll glitch through it - Anywhere from 4 - 6 is a good value.
+Note: If you set the Steer force to less than about 2 then they have trouble steering in time to avoid the walls and they’ll glitch through it.
+Anywhere from 4 - 6 is a good value.

 Interestingly, if you set the Steer force to a really high value then they start to slow down, what could be the reason for this?

-Try changing the weights from 0.1 to 1 -- Values above 1.5 tend to get a bit messy
+Try changing the weights from 0.1 to 1 - Values above 1.5 tend to get a bit messy